muratk3n/thirdwave/en/README.md

 No it is no necessarily a constant descend for gliders.. there are "thermals" hot pockets of air rising, if they catch one of them they can climb.
-Ride enough of them they can keep going and going..
+Ride enough of them glider can keep going and going..

 ---